ljwharbers/COVseq/README.md

 This generates all output used for further plotting and visualization in the manuscript.

+## Pangolin lineage
+To determine pangolin lineage in all the samples.
+Per library the consensus sequence was concatenated.
+These sequences are available in the viralrecon output folder `output/variants/ivar/consensus/`.
+Pangolin (version 2.3.2) can then be run with default settings.

+For more information regarding pangolin please go to: https://github.com/cov-lineages/pangolin and https://cov-lineages.org/

 ## Further analysis
 For further analysis of viralrecon output there are 2 basic scripts in the `Analysis` folder.
 These scripts are used to filter SNVs and combine SNVs from multiple samples/libraries and to retrieve bam-file metrics (Breadth of Coverage, number of reads).
 The output of this can be used to generate all the plots in the manuscript.
 These scripts are in `Analysis/plotting` but are not ready to be run due to personal paths.